Countly/countly-sdk-documentation/android/next.md

 </p>
 <p>
-  If, for some reason, the 'activity name' does not start with the 'application package name' (for e.g if you are using Android Product Flavors to create multiple apps with the same code base), then you need to provide the additional allowed class and package names for Intent Redirection manually.
+  If, for some reason, the 'activity name' does not start with the 'application package name' (for e.g if you are using Android Product/Build Flavors to create multiple apps with the same code base), then you need to provide the additional allowed class and package names for Intent Redirection manually.
 </p>
 <p>
   You can set the allowed package and class names for Intent Redirection using